DevTeam/csharp-interactive/CSharpInteractive.Tests/README_TEMPLATE.md

-### Unsets the value of a specified NuGet configuration setting
+### Unsetting the value of a specified NuGet configuration setting